Methods & Process

 The aim of this process is to enable medicines to be evaluated close to the anticipated date of regulatory approval by the Health Sciences Authority (HSA) and expedite funding considerations to improve patient access to clinically necessary treatments.

 This process is the default approach for listing new cancer treatments (or new indications of existing cancer treatments) on the MOH Cancer Drug List.
-From 2024 onwards, ACE will also accept submissions for selected non-cancer drugs for listing on the MOH List of Subsidised Drugs.
+From 2024 onwards, ACE will also accept submissions for selected non-cancer drugs and cell, tissue and gene therapy products (CTGTPs) for listing on the MOH List of Subsidised Drugs and MOH CTGTP List, respectively.

 Companies should refer to the key processes deadlines below for evidence submissions and pricing resubmissions to be reviewed at the respective 2024/2025 DAC meetings.
 From 2024 onwards, companies should also submit a completed costing template with the pre-submission form when registering intent to put in a submission.